-If you don’t feel like converting an old static site to WordPress and want something clean and easy to customize, be sure to check out our collection of premium WordPress themes.
+If you want something clean and easy to customize, be sure to browse through our collection of WordPress themes.

 How WordPress Works